mongodb/specifications/source/causal-consistency/causal-consistency.rst

     "gossipping the cluster time") by sending the highest ``$clusterTime`` it has seen so far in messages it sends to mongos servers.
 The current cluster time is a logical time, but is digitally signed to prevent malicious clients from propagating invalid cluster times.
-Cluster time is only used in sharded clusters.
+Cluster time is only used in replica sets and sharded clusters.

 Logical time
     A time-like quantity that can be used to determine the order in which events